 - 1. Be a Custodial Parent (CP).
 (See 2.3.1) - 2.
-Be 18 years of age or older, or a 17 year old minor parent (See Chapter 14 regarding minor parents). - 3.
+Be 18 years of age or older, or a 17 year old minor parent (See 7.5.2 regarding minor parents). - 3.
 Be a U.S. citizen or qualified non-citizen.
 (See 2.4.1) - 4.
 Be a resident of Wisconsin and unless the applicant is a migrant worker, demonstrate an intent to continue living in the state. - 5.
 Cooperate, unless good cause or other exceptions exist, with efforts to establish paternity of the dependent child(ren) and secure and enforce child support orders.
 This cooperation requirement extends to any W-2 Group member who is a custodial parent of a child whose paternity has not been established or who has a noncustodial parent.
-The requirements for custodial parents and non-custodial parents to cooperate with child support are outlined in 16.3.1. - 6.
+The requirements for custodial parents and non-custodial parents to cooperate with child support are outlined in 15.3.1. - 6.
 Assign the rights to any support or maintenance (child or family support) to the state.
-(See 16.1) - 7.
+(See 15.1.1) - 7.
 Provide all requested documentation within seven working days after receiving the request for information from the W-2 agency.
 (See 4.1.3) - 8.
 Have made a good faith effort, as determined by the W-2 agency on a case-by-case basis, to obtain employment and have not refused any bona fide offer of employment, including a job quit, within 180 calendar days immediately preceding application.
 This policy only applies to applicants and the W-2 agency has the discretion to define when a bona fide offer of employment has been made and what demonstrates a good faith effort.
 In addition, this applies specifically to individuals applying for one of the three W-2 Paid Employment Positions and does not apply to ARP and CMC. - 9.
 Have cooperated with the W-2 agency's assistance with finding employment if the current application is within 180 calendar days of a previous application for W-2 services by the individual.
 This policy applies only to applicants and it only applies to noncooperation with the efforts of the W-2 agency to assist the individual in obtaining employment and does not pertain to every aspect of the application such as providing income verification.
-In addition, this applies specifically to individuals applying for one of the three W-2 Paid Employment Positions and does not apply to CMC and ARP. - 10.
+In addition, this applies specifically to individuals applying for

+- one of the three W-2 Paid Employment Positions and does not apply to CMC and ARP. - 10.
 Not receive SSI or state supplemental payments.
-If an individual has been determined eligible for SSI, he/she remains eligible for W-2 until he/she actually receives a SSI payment.
+If an individual has been determined eligible for SSI, he/she remains eligible for W-2 until he/she actually receives a SSI payment. - 11.
+Not receive SSDI.
+If an individual has been determined eligible for SSDI, he/she remains eligible for W-2 until he/she actually receives a SSDI payment.